MarvNC/anki-card/zh/readme.md

 ## Features

-- Dual script support - if you have [CC-CEDICT](https://github.com/MarvNC/cc-cedict-yomitan/) in [Yomitan](https://yomitan.wiki/), this script will parse the dictionary and show both simplified and traditional characters in a random order so you can learn both.
+- **Dual Script Display (Front & Back):** If you have [CC-CEDICT](https://github.com/MarvNC/cc-cedict-yomitan/) in [Yomitan](https://yomitan.wiki/), the script parses the dictionary and shows both simplified and traditional characters in a random order on both the front and back of the card.
+- **Click-to-Copy Expression (Back):** Click the main expression on the back of the card to copy it to the clipboard.
+- **Pinyin Display (Back):** Shows the Pinyin reading below the expression.
+- **Sentence Display with Ruby/Hanzi Toggle (Back):** Displays the example sentence.
+If furigana/ruby data (`SentenceReading` field) is provided, a button allows toggling between the Hanzi-only version and the version with ruby characters.
+- **Expression Highlighting in Sentence (Back):** The main expression is automatically highlighted within the example sentence (works for both Hanzi and Ruby versions).
-- Minimal glossary - the script only shows the first dictionary entry so you can reduce visual clutter.
+- **Minimal Glossary (Back):** The glossary section initially shows only the first dictionary entry to reduce clutter.
+Click the header to expand and view all entries.
-- Image lightbox - the image will be displayed in a lightbox when clicked, allowing you to see the full image.
+- **Image Lightbox (Back):** Images added to the `Media` field are displayed on the card and open in a full-screen lightbox when clicked.
+- **Dedicated Audio Buttons (Back):** Separate, clearly labeled buttons for playing audio from the `Audio` (Expression), `CantoAudio` (Cantonese), and `SentenceAudio` fields.
+- **Hint Display (Front):** Shows the content of the `Hint` field on the front of the card if provided.
+- **Notes Display (Back):** Displays the content of the `Notes` field in a dedicated section.
+- **Source Linking (Back):** Displays the `Source` field text and automatically creates a clickable link using the `URL` and `DocumentTitle` fields.
+- **Responsive Design:** The card layout adjusts for better viewing on smaller screens.
+- **Night Mode Support:** Automatically adapts styles for Anki's night mode.

 ## Fields